0sanif/JS-learning/README.md

 # JS-learning
-A code repo for JavScript
+A code repo for JavaScript